 The Lawn Club In 2021, the Company formed HHC Lawn Games, LLC with The Lawn Club NYC, LLC (Endorphin Ventures), to construct and operate an immersive indoor and outdoor restaurant that includes an extensive area of indoor grass, a stylish clubhouse bar, and a wide variety of lawn games.
-This concept is expected to open in 2023.
-Under the terms of the agreement, the Company will fund 80% of the cost to construct the restaurant, and Endorphin Ventures will contribute the remaining 20%.
-The Company will recognize its share of income or loss based on the joint venture distribution priorities, which could fluctuate over time.
-Upon return of each member's contributed capital and a preferred return to HHC, distributions and recognition of income or loss will be allocated to the Company based on its final profit-sharing interest.
-The Company also entered into a lease agreement with HHC Lawn Games, LLC to lease 20,000 square feet of the Fulton Market Building for this venture.
+This concept is expected to open in the fourth quarter of 2023.
+Under the terms of the initial agreement, the Company funded 80% of the cost to construct the restaurant, and Endorphin Ventures contributed the remaining 20%.
+In October 2023, the members executed an amended LLC agreement, in which the Company will fund 90% of any remaining capital requirements, and Endorphin Ventures will contribute 10%.

+The Company will recognize its share of income or loss based on the joint venture distribution priorities, as amended, which could fluctuate over time.
+Upon return of each member's contributed capital and a preferred return to HHH, distributions and recognition of income or loss will be allocated to the Company based on its final profit-sharing interest.
+The Company also entered into a lease agreement with HHC Lawn Games, LLC to lease over 20,000 square feet of the Fulton Market Building for this venture.

 Ssäm Bar In 2016, the Company formed Pier 17 Restaurant C101, LLC (Ssäm Bar) with MomoPier, LLC (Momofuku) to construct and operate a restaurant and bar at Pier 17 in the Seaport, which opened in 2019.
-The Company recognizes its share of income or loss based on the joint venture's distribution priorities, which could fluctuate over time.
-As of June 30, 2023, and December 31, 2022, Ssäm Bar is classified as a VIE because the equity holders, as a group, lack the characteristics of a controlling financial interest; however, the Company is not the primary beneficiary.
-As of June 30, 2023, the Company's maximum exposure to loss as a result of this investment is limited to the \$5.5 million aggregate carrying value of this investment as the Company has not provided any guarantees or otherwise made firm commitments to fund amounts on behalf of this VIE.
+The Company recognized its share of income or loss based on the joint venture's distribution priorities, which could fluctuate over time.
+During the third quarter of 2023, the Ssäm Bar restaurant closed, and the Company and Momofuku are in the process of dissolving the venture.
+Additionally, the Company recognized an impairment of \$5.0 million related to this investment in the current period.
+See Note 4 - Impairment for additional details.